zhangqi-chen/Algorithms-Stanford/README.md

 # Algorithms-Stanford

- Assignments(in Python) of Algorithms Courses of Stanford University at Coursera
+Assignments (in Python) in Algorithms Courses of Stanford University at Coursera